adobe/adobe-commerce-partnerships-ref-app/README.md

 ## Architecture

-Bridge follows an MVC pattern adapted for Next.js.
+adobe-commerce-partnerships-ref-app follows an MVC pattern adapted for Next.js.
 See [ARCHITECTURE.md](ARCHITECTURE.md) for a full breakdown of the layers, error handling strategy, and how to extend the application.

 ## Contributing